DavyJonesLocker/ember-validations/README.md

 ## Usage ##

-You need to mixin `EmberValidations.Mixin` into any `Ember.Object` you want to add validations to:
+You need to mixin `Ember.Validations.Mixin` into any `Ember.Object` you want to add validations to:

 ```javascript